 Surprisingly, some people need help when their insurance company doesn’t cover storm damage; or if a seller doesn’t disclose critical information regarding their home.

-For instance, if you decide to add a whirlpool tub to your bathroom, a structural engineer should look at the existing house plans, if available, to ensure that reinforcements are not necessary to take on the new load.
+For instance, if you decide to add a whirlpool tub to your bathroom, a residential structural engineer should look at the existing house plans, if available, to ensure that reinforcements are not necessary to take on the new load.

 Before you or your contractor starts demolishing walls, look into a few things: